Skip to main content

 In the cloud, the underlying network infrastructure is managed by the cloud service provider, whereas customers must manage the VPC networks, subnets, route tables, and so on in AWS.
 They must also manage NSX network segments at the compute edge.
 SDDC groups routes for the external VPC and Transit Connect.

-When FSx for NetApp ONTAP with Multi-AZ availability is deployed on a VPC connected to VMware Cloud, iSCSI traffic receives necessary route table updates to enable communication.
+When FSx ONTAP with Multi-AZ availability is deployed on a VPC connected to VMware Cloud, iSCSI traffic receives necessary route table updates to enable communication.
 By default, there is no route available from VMware Cloud to the FSx ONTAP NFS/SMB subnet on the connected VPC for Multi-AZ deployment.
 To define that route, we used the VMware Cloud SDDC group, which is a VMware- managed transit gateway, to allow communication between the VMware Cloud SDDCs in the same region as well as to external VPCs and other transit gateways.

 Note There are data transfer costs associated with using a transit gateway.
 For cost details specific to a region, see this link.